 Amherstview is known for its recreational facilities.
 The W.J.
 Henderson Recreation Centre houses a swimming pool, ice skating rink, and a public library.

-The newly opened Leisure & Activity Centre features fitness & wellness programs, special interest workshops and a variety of specialized programs for all ages.
+The Leisure & Activity Centre features fitness & wellness programs, special interest workshops, and a variety of specialized programs for all ages.

 The Amherstview Golf Club is an 18-hole course that will challenge every level of golfer.
 The gentle terrain at Amherstview is walking friendly for golfers of all ages.